vanessapigwin/acnh-cart-top/backend/readme.md

 Just type `pytest` while in root

 ## How to run
-- Local
+- Local (in docker)
     1. Navigate to `backend` directory
     2. Make sure to have `.env`
-    3. Create an environment in `api` and activate it
-    4. With environment activated, install contents of requirements.txt
-    5. Back in directory `backend`, run django with `python api/manage.py runserver`

-- Even better (locally with VS Code's debugger)
+    3. Build the container with `docker compose build`
+    4. Run `docker compose up -d` (assumes the container was built successfully)

+- Optional debugger (and docker compose running)
     1. Press `Ctrl` + `Shift` + `D`
     2. On the upper left portion of VS Code, find the small Play button
     3. Add break points as necessary, call API as necessary

-- Local (in docker)
-    1. Navigate to `backend` directory
-    2. Make sure to have `.env`
-    3. Build the container with `docker compose build`
-    4. Run `docker compose up -d` (assumes the container was built successfully)

 ## Routes
 - [x] /categories - list all categories